Welcome

 Hi.

-I’m an NHS data analyst based in Scotland.
+I’m a data specialist, based in Scotland.

 Iterating over multiple database tables with the tidyverse